robert-westenberger/knowledgebase/system-design/scalability.md

 ## Downtime
 Vertical scaling is limited to one machine.
 Scaling beyond that capacity can involve downtime and has a hard upper limit, which is the scale of the hardware on which you are currently running.

+## Concurrency
+Concurrent programming on multi-core machines are often performed via multi-threading and inprocess message passing.
 ## Pros of vertical scaling
 * It's easier to implement.
 You don't need to modify any of your code, it's just a matter of paying more money for better hardware.
 ## Drawbacks to vertical scaling